-Here are 9 health benefits of lion’s mane mushrooms and their extracts.
+Here are nine health benefits of lion’s mane mushrooms and their extracts, along with dosages, preparation, and side effects.

-The brain’s ability to grow and form new connections typically declines with age, which may explain why mental functioning gets worse in many older adults (
+The brain’s ability to grow and form new connections typically declines with age, which may explain why mental functioning worsens in many older adults (

 Studies have found that lion’s mane mushrooms contain two special compounds that can stimulate the growth of brain cells: hericenones and erinacines (